selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-rothko-painting.md

+---
+title: freeCodeCamp - Rothko Painting
+type: exercise
+topic: html, css
+---

-# A14: freeCodeCamp → Rothko Painting
+# freeCodeCamp → Rothko Painting

 In the New Responsive Web Design Certification, there is the Rotthko Painting project.
 The assignment is to complete the project.